samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Fog of War.*** You exploit the distractions of battle, gaining [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on any Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) check you make as part of the [Hide](/sources/dnd/free-rules/rules-glossary#HideAction) action during combat.

-***Sniper.*** If you make an attack roll while hidden and the roll misses, making the attack roll doesn’t reveal your location.
+***Sniper.*** If you make an attack roll while hidden and the roll misses, making the attack roll doesn't reveal your location.

 ---